 The discussion continues within the Peeriosity Shared Services Leadership Research Area.

-How is your Shared Services organization implementing Lean Six-Sigma or other formalized quality program?
+How is your Shared Services organization implementing Lean Six-Sigma or other formalized quality programs?

 Who are your peers and how are you collaborating with them?

 1 “PeercastsTM” are private, professionally facilitated webcasts that feature leading member company experiences on specific topics as a catalyst for broader discussion.
 Access is available exclusively to Peeriosity member company employees, with consultants or vendors prohibited from attending or accessing discussion content.
 Members can see who is registered to attend in advance, with discussion recordings, supporting polls, and presentation materials online and available whenever convenient for the member.
 Using Peeriosity’s integrated email system, Peer MailTM, attendees can easily communicate at any time with other attending peers by selecting them from the list of registered attendees.